Terms of Service

 5. Payment Terms and Conditions.

-5.1 Customer will be invoiced by InterOperate for each SOW engagement in full upon signature of the SOW.
-Customer shall pay such invoice within 14 days of receipt by Customer of the InterOperate invoice.
+5.1 Invoicing and Payments.
+Except as otherwise indicated in an applicable SOW, InterOperate will invoice Customer for each SOW engagement in full upon signature of the SOW.
+Customer shall pay such invoice within thirty (30) days of receipt by Customer of the InterOperate invoice.

 In addition to the fees of InterOperate, Customer shall also pay any and all applicable taxes.

-5.1.1 Overdue unpaid invoices incur interest at the rate of 1.5% per month.
+Overdue unpaid invoices incur interest at the rate of 1.5% per month.
 Failure to settle invoices within the specified payment period may also result in further action being taken to recover the outstanding amount.
 If an invoice becomes overdue, InterOperate may suspend any and all services governed by the terms and conditions of this MSA (even services that may be agreed to pursuant to a separate SOW).

-5.1.4.
+Any legal or other costs that InterOperate incurs in pursuing overdue amounts will be added to the overall amount due.
+Unless otherwise stated, all prices quoted are in $dollars (US) and are exclusive of applicable taxes.
+Payment shall be made in $dollars (US) to InterOperate.
 Where applicable or in the event of onsite delivery, travel expenses and accommodation are payable by the Customer.
-Expenses in excess of $US 100 shall be pre-approved by the Customer; InterOperate shall provide expense receipts with invoice.
+Expenses in excess of US$100 shall be pre-approved by the Customer; InterOperate shall provide expense receipts with invoice.